fission/docs.fission.io/docs/content/languages/go.md

 The Go builder will convert a source package into a deployable package.

 Due to the Go plugin mechanism, the Go plugin can only be loaded by the server with the exact same Go version.
-Please use the `release version` as image tag instead of `latest` when adding a Go environment, so that you won't hit the compatibility problem once we bump up the Go version.
+Please use the `fission release version` as image tag instead of `latest` when adding a Go environment, so that you won't experience the compatibility issue once we bump up the Go version.
 **(Remember, the image tag of runtime and builder should always be the same.)**

 ```bash